julianbalog/devshell.io/blog/kubernetes-secrets-in-microk8s/README.md

  username  admin  Opaque  "
 ```

 While unencrypted secrets could be safe within the security context of the MicroK8s application domain, an attacker could still gain access to the underlying storage and read the data.
-This is where "encryption at rest" becomes a requirement, to ensure the data is encrypted on disk.
+This is where "encryption at rest" becomes relevant, to ensure the data is encrypted on disk.
 Let's look at how to encrypt our secrets in MicroK8s.

 Encrypting Secrets at Rest in MicroK8s
 --------------------------------------